 Objective 4 - School District tuition tax funds are calculated and spent in accordance with the requirements.
-Delaware Budget and Accounting Policy Manual, and District Policies.

-Results - We examined a random sample of 10 disbursement transactions from Tuition Tax funds and determined that the purchases complied with both the State and District requirements and that the transactions were properly approved by the District as evidenced by approval on invoices and receipts, as well as in FSF.
+Results - We examined a random sample of 25 disbursement transactions from tuition tax funds and determined that the purchases complied with both state and District requirements and that the transactions were properly approved by the District as evidenced by approval on invoices and receipts as well as in FSF.